gabrielcedran/rocketseat-reactjs-chapter3/README.md

 ### Adding custom fonts

 Add the font tags in the _document.tsx file.
 Refer to section [prevent reloading resources unnecessarily multiple times](#Prevent-reloading-resources-unnecessarily-multiple-times) for more information.

+#### Notes

+##### Prevent reloading resources unnecessarily multiple times

+Every time a user changes the page the application is reloaded from the `_app.tsx`.
+If you need something to repeat across the application (a header for instace) you have to include it in the `_app.tsx` file.

+Another important concept is when you don't want something to reload multiple times.
+E.g when you download a font you don't want it to redownload everytime the user changes the page.
+In this cases you have to use the `_document.tsx` file - _document.tsx file works similarly to _app.tsx however it is loaded only once (at some extend it is like the index.html that only loads the react app entry point).

+_refer to the commit_

+##### Defining custom headers per route (page)

+Nextjs has a component named Head that can be included anywhere within a route and allows custom head tags definition (title, metatags, etc).

+Refer to commit to check implementation details.

+##### Consuming API data from the nextjs not the browser

+It is possible to consume API in the react traditional way using useEffect (and useState).
+However it will not return a page ready from the "backend" and will be executed on the browser - falling in the indexing issues and not taking full advantage of the SSR model.

+API calls only work on nextjs "native" pages not on "regular" reactjs components.
+If a component needs access information provided by an api on the server side, that piece of information has to be provided by the page via props.

+To consume an api from the backend use the component `GetServerSideProps`.
+For an example of implementation check commit.